Skarafaz/mercury/README.md

 }
 ```

-Simply put your configuration files in the directory called *Mercury-SSH* in the device external storage,
+Simply put your configuration files into the folder named *Mercury-SSH* on the device's external storage:
-the app will do the rest.
+all the commands will be ready to run from the app.

+## Limitations

+This app is intended to be used as a remote, so interactive commands and output handling are not supported.